jamesNicholasRyan/Battleships/README.md

 Ship placement for the AI is exactly the same as the players', however, the process is completely random - if the computer comes across collisions, the AI will repeat the methods until no collisions are found:

-- I have a *const* **displayCounter2** that keeps track of which ships are being placed - while this counter is larger than *zero*, the AI repeats the staging pahse:
+I have a *const* **displayCounter2** that keeps track of which ships are being placed - while this counter is larger than *zero*, the AI repeats the staging phase:
 ```js
 function computerStage() {
   let availableCells = []